LusyDoy/Data_Analysis_projects/README.md

-# Airbnb Data Analysis with Pandas
+# First Project - Airbnb Data Analysis with Pandas

 This project analyzes Airbnb listing data using Python and the Pandas library.
 The dataset is cleaned by removing duplicates, handling missing values, renaming columns and converting price information into numeric values.